Acuant/iOSSDKV11/README.md

 - Uses proprietary algorithm to detect a live person

-**Note** IP Liveness is now referred to in the UI as Enhanced Liveness.
+**Note:** IP Liveness is now referred to in the UI as Enhanced Liveness.